-Death isn’t an easy subject to talk about, but I feel led to share this today.
-Someone needs it –
+Death isn’t an easy subject to talk about, but I feel led to share this today –

 Author Paul Benware says, ‘ In death there is no a cessation of existence but a severance of the natural relations of life.
 The believer has the guarantee that nothing, even death, shall ever separate them from the Lord Jesus.
 Believers are not abandoned even for a moment at the time of physical death.
 Jesus said he would never leave his people, and He will not do so.”….
 ‘Jesus has been victorious over death, and in the future He will destroy it.’

 The unsaved, in case you wonder, stay conscious as well, but go to hell.
 I’ve read and believe there’s no ‘sleep’, purgatory or waiting station for the dead until the Second Coming of Christ and Judgement.
 We just go to either place immediately.
 I remember how Pastor Dana would explain good & evil, etc …. he said no ‘good’ God would force a person to go to heaven if he didn’t want to go.
 God gives us all freedom to choose what we do with our lives …. to choose God’s way or our own way.

 Pastor Charles said at Marc’s memorial there’s a veil between us and our loved ones in heaven.
 There was something like a veil between heaven and hell between Lazarus and the rich man.
 Or something like a chasm … a ‘separation’ where the occupants of both places could see each other.
 The rich man and Lazarus were in opposite eternal homes.
 That’s something like what I feel about Marc, he’s ‘just a veil away’, very close by me.